chapeljuice/pegwall-visualizer/README.md

 ### **Designing Your Space**

-1. **Configure Wall**: Use the wall dimensions form to set your Kerf wall size
+1. **Configure Wall**: Use the wall dimensions form to set your Peg wall size
 2. **Browse Products**: Use the "Available Products" tab to explore furniture options
 3. **Customize Items**:
    - Click on product cards to expand and see customization options